Coarse-to-Fine Imitation Learning:

 We introduce a simple new method for visual imitation learning, which allows a novel robot manipulation task to be learned from a single human demonstration, without requiring any prior knowledge of the object being interacted with.
 Our method models imitation learning as a state estimation problem, with the state defined as the end-effector's pose at the point where object interaction begins, as observed from the demonstration.
 By then modelling a manipulation task as a coarse, approach trajectory followed by a fine, interaction trajectory, this state estimator can be trained in a self-supervised manner, by automatically moving the end-effector's camera around the object.
 At test time, the end-effector moves to the estimated state through a linear path, at which point the original demonstration's end-effector velocities are simply replayed.
 This enables convenient acquisition of a complex interaction trajectory, without actually needing to explicitly learn a policy.
 Real-world experiments on 8 everyday tasks show that our method can learn a diverse range of skills from a single human demonstration, whilst also yielding a stable and interpretable controller.

-Key Idea Training an explicit policy end-to-end requires too many demonstrations (behavioural cloning), or too much manual environment resetting (reinforcement learning).
+Key Idea Training a policy end-to-end requires too many demonstrations (behavioural cloning), or too much manual environment resetting (reinforcement learning).
 Instead, move a wrist-mounted camera around the object and train a pose estimator with self-supervised learning, which predicts the end-effector's pose at the start of the demonstration.
-During testing, the robot then moves to this pose in a straight line (coarse), and then simply replays the original demonstration's actions (fine).
+During testing, the robot moves to this pose in a straight line (coarse), and then simply replays the demonstration's end-effector velocities (fine).
 This requires just one demonstration, no reinforcement learning, and no prior object knowledge.

 Here's our robot learning novel tasks from a single demonstration:

 (2 X speed)

 The problem with imitation learning today.